Food and beverage manufacturers gain favour in Brazil's marketplace with new and novel flavours

 Manufacturers are answering this call for antioxidant- and nutrients-rich foods in some unexpected ways.
 One that seems to delight consumers is vegetable-infused desserts.
 Consumers are purchasing better-for-you products ranging from avocado and açaí ice creams to detox juices made from a variety of fruits and vegetables to even smoked eggplant based-sweets.

 These trends represent just a few of the new and on-the-horizon offerings captivating consumers in Brazil.
-To see all of the flavours on the rise in the coming months, download the 2018 Kerry Brazil Flavour Charts in Portuguese or English.
-To learn more about partnering with us to bring new products to market, contact Kerry.
+To learn more about partnering with us to bring new products to market, or to learn about the 2018 Kerry Brazil Flavour Charts, contact Kerry.